LimelightVision/LimelightDocs/docs/getting_started.rst

 * Click the "Update" button.
 * Power-cycle your robot.
-* You will now be access your config panel at http://10.TE.AM.11:5801, and your camera stream at http://10.TE.AM.11:5800
+* You will now be access your config panel at http://10.TE.AM.11:5801, and your camera stream at http://10.TE.AM.11:5800 ..This is a comment.
+Mutli-line notes, warnings, admonitions in general need indented lines after the first line
 .. note:: Q. Why do we reccommend a static IP?
 	A. First, it shaves multiple seconds off Limelight's boot time.
 Second, teams have historically had issues with DHCP assignment and mDNS responders on actual FRC fields.
 .. note:: Q. How do I reset the IP address?
 	A. After your Limelight has booted, hold the config button on the front face of the camera until the LEDs start blinking.
 Power-cycle your robot, and your Limelight will have an automatically-assigned IP address.

 Dynamic IP Address
 ---------